aws-ia/ecs-blueprints/examples/rolling-deployment/README.md

 **3.** Create Github Token secret in Secret Manager

-Go to [Secret Manager](https://console.aws.amazon.com/secretsmanager/secret) and create a secret name `github-token` with your Plaintext github token value.
+Go to [Secret Manager](https://console.aws.amazon.com/secretsmanager/secret) and create a secret name `ecs-github-token` with your Plaintext github token value.

 **4.** Run Terraform init to download the providers and install the modules